 Because you will record your experimental results in the manual, you must have an unused copy of the current manual to participate in the class.

-The first Pre-Lab is due on WebAssign before the first meeting.
+The first Pre-Lab and Policy Quiz is due on WebAssign before the first meeting.

 Lab Section/T.A.
 Info